When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 I feel remarkably fortunate to have grown up in this special place and had that permanence throughout my childhood and early adult life.

-Whatever happened in our lives; job losses, divorce, break ups, grief and fall outs there was always Sapgate Lane to go back to.
+Whatever had happened in our lives; job losses, divorce, break ups, grief and fall outs there was always Sapgate Lane to go back to.